 Taranis completed its 2017 ore processing from the SIF outcrop in early October, 2017.
 The ore was processed through a Mt.
 Baker 2 tonne/hr plant that crushed ore to 3/4", and was run through a hammer mill and reduced to 0.8 mm before being processed on a 4' by 8' shaker table.

 The ore was mined from the SIF outcrop located north of the processing facility, and was transported 300m along a pre-existing road.
 The ore was broken at the SIF outcrop with the aid of an excavator with a large hydraulic hammer.
 The ore was reduced to approximately 6"-8" in size at the ore source, and a Bobcat excavator transported the ore to the processing site.

-Both of these products contain significant gold and are currently being processed to recover the gold at met-Solve Analytical.
-Based on the results of the analytical work, the final step will be to refine the gold.
+Both of these products contain significant gold and are currently being processed to recover the gold at Met-Solve Laboratories Inc. Based on the results of the analytical work, the final step will be to refine the gold.

 The Tails and Middlings from the shaker table were disposed if in an area that was previously used as an exploration trench.
 This trench was modified in 2016 so that it included a dam to contain the tails/middlings.
 The tailings pond was successfully reclaimed in October 2017 under the supervision of Norwest Corporation.